Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah and its opponents have combined to score more than 52.5 points in seven of 10 games this season.
+- Utah and its opponents have combined to put up more than 52.5 points in seven of 10 games this season.

-- Colorado's games have gone over 52.5 points in three of 10 chances this season.

-- The two teams combine to average 55.2 points per game, 2.7 more than the total in this contest.

 - The 48.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 52.5 total in this contest.

-- Utes games this season feature an average total of 53.3 points, a number 0.8 points higher than Friday's over/under.
+- The Utes and their opponents have scored an average of 53.3 points per game in 2021, 0.8 more than Friday's total.

 - The 49.1 PPG average total in Buffaloes games this season is 3.4 points fewer than this game's over/under.